raspberrypilearning/lego-robot-car/en/step_2.md

 ## Setting up the motors

-It is easier to test and develop your program before building your robot.
+It is easier to test and develop your program before you build your robot.
 This reduces the risk of ruining your wonderful model when a motor unexpectedly sends the robot in the wrong direction and it careens off your desk (although, of course, the good thing about using LEGO is that you can always rebuild).

 The Raspberry Pi Build HAT and its Python library allow you to control LEGO Technic motors directly from your Raspberry Pi computer.